July 18, 2009 (OUR FIRST ANNIVERSARY)

-San Juan Bautista de Ligui y Malibat has a new memorial site just east of the original location.
+San Juan Bautista de Ligüí y Malibat has a new memorial site just east of the original location.
+Update: three years later (2012) part of this outlined area was washed away.
+Five more year (2017) it was completely gone.
 For mission details, see vivabaja.com/missions1

 Our motel for one night in Loreto was the Coco Cabañas, located on the north of the main street into town and one block behind the malecon drive.